mreinstein/realtime-multiplayer-in-html5/README.md

 The original repository this is from is essentially frozen.
 It includes reference material for an article on game networking, so the author is understandably reluctant to change it.

 Here's what my changes do:
-* switches `game.core.js` from object oriented to a data oriented approach
+* re-design the architecture from object oriented to data oriented design
+* re-design the game client around an Entity Component System (ECS)
-* uses es modules everywhere
+* use es modules everywhere
+* switch the position object format from `{ x, y }` to `[ x, y ]`
-* moves number functions to not extend the built in number type
+* move number functions to not extend the built in number type

 Realtime Multiplayer In HTML5